 Another interpretation found in the nineteenth century involved colourful descriptions of purported human sacrifice, based uncritically on the Roman writings of Caesar and Strabo.
 Cuming Walters tells us:

-"The Franks offered human sacrifices to those rivers they were about to cross, and in Wales horses were annually sacrificed at St. George's Well, near Abergelan."
+"Wherever the Celtic element is, there will be found the superstition concerning water leading to strange rites, and sometimes to appalling sacrifices."The Franks offered human sacrifices to those rivers they were about to cross, and in Wales horses were annually sacrificed at St. George's Well, near Abergelan."
 (Walters 1991,7)

 This view of bloodthirsty savages still persists in the popular mind, and is frequently invoked by certain Christian fundamentalists when denigrating neo-pagan beliefs.